Reddjoseph/IMS_STI-NLP/README.md

 ## PATCH 4.0
 - Converted the entire project to a single page file using SSI
 - Deleted the entire Inventory system temporarily for revision

+## PATCH 5.0
+- Re-declared inventory for UI and optimization